14 Essential Facts about Cycling Holidays

 Self-guided but signposted

 Cycling tours will rarely require a great deal of navigation.
-If you are worried about visiting a new country and exploring on two wheels, the perfect trip for you is one that is easily navigated and regularly signposted.
-With most of our cycling tours, you are either loaned a GPS unit, or you can rely on Macs App to make sure you stay on route, so the navigation does not mean a lot of stopping and starting and checking maps.
+However, if you are worried about visiting a new country and exploring on two wheels, the perfect trip for you is one that is easily navigated and regularly signposted.
+With most of our cycling tours, you are either loaned a GPS unit or rely on the Macs App to make sure you stay on route, so the navigation does not mean a lot of stopping and starting and checking maps.

 Themed cycle holidays

 Many cycling holidays will include a focus each day, such as historical or cultural places of interest to visit.
-For example, the Chateaux and Gardens of the Loire cycling holiday provides seven days of cycling leisurely between glorious French castles and gardens.
-Meanwhile, an easy to moderate cycle tour holiday called Gourmet Rioja Cycling takes cyclists on a food and drink adventure in stunning Spain.
+For example, in France visit, the Chateaux and Gardens of the Loire provide seven days of cycling leisurely between glorious French castles and gardens.
+Or how about taking on a spiritual adventure vacation in sunny Spain?
+Our Cycling Camino Frances: Leon to Santiago tour sees you complete the iconic Camino journey on two wheels!

 Luggage is not your concern

-A supported cycle tour offers the bonus off being luggage-free.
+A supported cycle tour offers the bonus of being luggage-free.
 Macs Adventure will take your luggage from each overnight accommodation to the next.
-This leaves you free to enjoy pannier-less cycling, which means you’ll easily cover the daily mileage.
-Some holidays are based in just one or two places, or uniquely on a boat, such as the Danube Bike and Boat trip, so that your luggage stays in one or two places or on board the boat that you meet at the end of each cycling day.
+This leaves you free to enjoy pannier-less cycling, which means you'll easily cover the daily mileage.
+In addition, some holidays are based in just one or two places, or uniquely on a boat, such as the Danube Bike and Boat trip, so that your luggage stays in one or two places or onboard the vessel that you meet at the end of each cycling day.

 Take the days as they come